eyupdeli/dragonseed-company/README.md

 # The Dragonseed Company — Guild Management Web App

-Exam project for *Introduction to Web Applications* (exam session of 16/07/2026).
 A fantasy adventure guild set during the Dance of the Dragons: low-born dragonseeds racing to claim masterless dragons around Driftmark and the Gullet.